OtakuShowboat/Portfolio/index.md

 		<h2>KU Ichnology</h2>
 		<h3>Static Website Overhaul</h3>
 		<p><a href="http://ichnology.ku.edu" target="_blank">http://ichnology.ku.edu</a></p>
 		<p>The first site I was hired to work on, the KU Ichnology website was originally worked on over many years by several Geology students.
 When I first started working on the site, there were several issues, from broken videos and styling to duplicates of the site within the site file structure.
-I did a complete overhaul of the site while trying to maintain the original link structure, while also improving the overall user experience.
-I also gave the website mobile optimizations.
+I did a complete overhaul of the site while maintaining the original link structure and improving the overall user experienceon desktop and mobile.
 I continue to maintain this site as part of my work with KICC.</p>
 	</div>
 </div>